valentinapalma/API/README.md

-# This is how softhouse.rocks API works.
+# This is how softhouse.rocks API works and how you test it.

-Tools that we used
+Tools that we used for testing
-command prompt/terminal
+* command prompt/terminal
-curl
+* curl
-jq
+* jq

 ## How you test POSTS